- Data Portals

 CISL is a leader in training and workforce development in High Performance Computing (HPC).
 The Summer Internships in Parallel Computational Science (SIParCS) program offers graduate and undergraduate students significant hands-on opportunities in computational science, applied mathematics, and geostatistics.

 CISL consultants also offer supercomputing training for SOARS (Significant Opportunities in Atmospheric and Related Sciences) students.

-CISL’s Research and Supercomputing Visitor Program (RSVP) allows prolonged engagement and collaboration between our staff, the university community, and researchers at peer centers around the world.
+CISL’s Visitor Program, (CVP) allows prolonged engagement and collaboration between our staff, the university community, and researchers at peer centers around the world.

 IMAGe’s recurring year-long Theme of the Year (TOY) program focuses on a specific aspect of mathematics applied to the geosciences, advancing interdisciplinary research and education between the mathematical and geosciences communities in topics such as multiscale modeling, data assimilation, and turbulence.